loggerhead-instruments/weft/README.md

 ### Label Quality Matters More Than Quantity

 - **Be consistent**: If you're unsure about a file, skip it rather than guessing.
-A small, clean dataset trains better than a large, noisy one.
+A few mislabeled files are OK — you'll catch them during training.
+- **Include background noise**: Always include normal background sounds in your training set.
+The model needs to learn what is NOT a signal.
 - **Use the confusion matrix**: After training, review the files the model got wrong.
-Often the "mistake" is actually a mislabeled file.
-Fix the label and retrain.
+You'll often discover target signals hiding in your background category that can be moved to the correct label.
+Fix and retrain.

 ### Get Enough Labels